The bullsnake is listed as a species of Special Concern and a Species in Greatest Conservation Need in Minnesota.

 In spring, bullsnakes spend much of their day sunning outside their burrows, but into the summer they spend most of their time underground.
 They have a pointed head and the tough rostral scale helps them burrow through loose sand or penetrate mammal burrows.
 Due to their fossorial habits, they seem less likely to hide under cover such as tin or boards, but a number of these snakes can be found by flipping such junk.
 Many times there is no junk in prime bullsnake habitat, so observing them out and about (whether it be sunning or hunting in the morning and evening or crossing the roads at night) is the best way to find them.
 With their yellow and black coloration, they blend in perfectly with the prairie grasses and they can "disappear" before your eyes.

-Bullsnakes retire into hibernation in October.
+Bullsnakes retire into winter dormancy in October.
 In open sand prairies, they hibernate alone or rarely with garter snakes, hognose snakes, or other bullsnakes in mammal burrows.
-In bluff prairies, they usually hibernate in rock crevices and may share their hibernaculums with racers, rat snakes, timber rattlesnakes, and milk snakes.
+In bluff prairies, they usually hibernate in rock crevices and may share their hibernacula with eastern racers, timber rattlesnakes, and milk snakes.